 The patented Optalert Johns Drowsiness Scale (JDS) provides a continuous numerical score of the driver’s impairment, so the system can provide the driver with early prediction of drowsiness and the ability to avoid dangerous microsleeps.

-Utilizing a combination of human factors, sensors, software and algorithms, drivers can now be equipped with advanced warning of drowsiness and monitoring of their attentiveness through Eyes on Task (EoT) measurement.
+Utilizing a combination of sensors, software and algorithms, drivers can now be equipped with advanced warning of drowsiness and monitoring of their attentiveness through Eyes on Task (EoT) measurement.
 The output of the Optalert software, the driver drowsiness level (JDS score) can be used as an input to other vehicle systems for unparalleled safety and driver protection.

 Protecting drivers better than ever before.
 Early detection is key.